rvagg/jsonist/README.md

 Send a POST request to `url`, writing JSON serialised data to the request, and return the callback with an error or JSON deserialised data (if any).

-`'method'` is set to `'PUT'` for you before passing on to hyperquest.
+`'method'` is set to `'POST'` for you before passing on to hyperquest.

 The `options` object is optional and is passed on to hyperquest.